Lecturer in Modern British and European History (18th-19th c.)

-Please do not hesitate to get in touch to discuss dissertation ideas related to these topics.
+Please do not hesitate to get in touch with Elodie to discuss dissertation ideas related to these topics.

 PhD students and postgraduate supervision

-Lorraine Paylor, PHD student (History and English Literature), ‘Mentoring and Friendship in the Production of Geraldine Jewsbury’s Writing’ (start date: 2016)
+- Lorraine Paylor, PHD student (History and English Literature), ‘Mentoring and Friendship in the Production of Geraldine Jewsbury’s Writing’ (part-time, start date: 2016)

-Please do not hesitate to get in touch to discuss PhD or MA project ideas related to the eighteenth and nineteenth centuries.
+Please do not hesitate to get in touch with Elodie to discuss PhD or MA project ideas related to the eighteenth and nineteenth centuries.